QR Code

 Chris Halfnight

-Chris is the COO of Urban Green Council, overseeing the organization’s strategy, research, policy and education initiatives to advance energy efficiency and building decarbonization in New York City, New York State and beyond.
-He was previously Senior Director of Research and Policy, leading data analysis, clean tech research, policy development, and city and state advocacy efforts.
-Chris is a mayoral appointee to NYC’s 26-member Sustainability Advisory Board.
-Prior to Urban Green, Chris was an attorney at Shearman & Sterling LLP and worked on clean energy policy for the Yale Center for Environmental Law and Policy and NRDC.
-He holds a B.A. and J.D. from McGill University and a Master of Environmental Management with a specialization in energy systems from the Yale School of the Environment.
+Chris is the CEO of Urban Green Council, where he leads the organization’s work to advance energy efficiency and building decarbonization in New York City, New York State and beyond.
+Before becoming CEO, he spent a decade at Urban Green, most recently as Senior Director of Research and Policy, directing data analysis, clean tech research, policy development, and advocacy at the city and state levels.
+Chris has served on many advisory bodies, including as a mayoral appointee to NYC’s 26-member Sustainability Advisory Board and Mayor Mamdani’s transition committee on climate.
+Earlier in his career, he practiced law at Shearman & Sterling LLP and worked on clean energy policy at the Yale Center for Environmental Law and Policy.
+He holds a B.A. and J.D. from McGill University and a Master of Environmental Management, with a specialization in energy systems, from the Yale School of the Environment.

 Danielle Manley